wrjones104/manual_finalfantasybraveexvius/readme.md

   * Any NPC quests
   * Farplane quests and battles (only the Moogle realm)
   * Coin Exchange Shops
+  * FFBE vision units
 * You may summon using tickets or lapis up to your current **Unit Summon** count
-  * If you use a 10+1 ticket or similar, it counts as 11 summons
+* For the **Multi-Summon** item, you may choose **ANY** multi-summon option currently available to you
+* You may only use units of the types you've unlocked
+  * FFBE visions units are available by default
 * You may only use units with rarities up to your current **Progressive Vision Rarity** level
   * The **Progressive Vision Rarity** rewards do not apply to story characters - you may awaken Rain, Lasswell and the rest of the story crew to their max rarities without restriction
 * You may only use friend units after having unlocked that feature via the **Companion Unit** reward
-  * You may only use friend units up to your current level of **Progressive Vision Rarity**
+  * You may only use friend units of the types you have unlocked an up to your current level of **Progressive Vision Rarity**
-  * If you receive the **Companion Rarity +1** reward, you may take a companion whose rarity is 1 higher than your current **Progressive Vision Rarity** level (there are 2 of these in the pool, giving you a chance to have friend units at +2 your current rarity level)
 * Most things accessible from the main menu are AP rewards, such as **Quest**, **Bundles**, **Panel Quests**, etc.
-* Each esper is **progressive** meaning there are 3 rewards per esper.
-You may only use the espers (and up to the rarity) that you've received as rewards
+* You may only use the espers that you've received as rewards

 ## Check Rewards

 * Unit Summons
 * Progressive Vision Rarities
 * Progressive Continents (needed to progress through the story)
-* Companion Unit (+rarity upgrades)
+* Companion Unit
 * Vortex chambers
 * Colosseum & Arena
 * Espers